 The second panel, led by Jason Marczak, began with a discussion about the ways in which the international community could have a tangible impact in Venezuela through its support of the interim government.
 The panel discussion began with a focus on the European Union’s position, announced at the UN Security Council meeting last Saturday, which laid out a timeline of 8 days for Maduro to call for free and fair elections within 8 days, and clearly stated that if that timeline was not met, the EU would recognize Guaidó as interim president.
 Ambassador O’Sullivan stated that: “We have a sense of being at a moment in history, and that is felt as much in Europe as it is here.
 We absolutely share the same objective here; the European Union has always believed that the situation in Venezuela is unsustainable… and we are fully supportive of the efforts of the National Assembly and Guaidó to restore true democracy and free and fair elections.”

-Ambassador Silva and Ambassador Cáceres reaffirmed their support for the National Assembly and for Juan Guaidó’s interim government.
-Ambassador Cáceres expressed concern over the pain of the Venezuelan people, noting that “they are suffering, they are suffering in ways that we cannot imagine.
+Ambassador Silva of Chile and Ambassador Cárcenas of Paraguay reaffirmed their support for the National Assembly and for Juan Guaidó’s interim government.
+Ambassador Cárcenas of Paraguay expressed concern over the pain of the Venezuelan people, noting that “they are suffering, they are suffering in ways that we cannot imagine.
 Their bravery sets an example for all of us.”
-Ambassador Silva agreed, saying that beyond standing for democracy and human rights, Chile “has a debt to Venezuela” because of their support for the opposition during the Chilean dictatorship.
+Ambassador Silva of Chile agreed, saying that beyond standing for democracy and human rights, Chile “has a debt to Venezuela” because of their support for the opposition during the Chilean dictatorship.
 Former Congressman Ed Royce underscored Maduro’s use of the military to control the importation of food and medicine, as well as the use of technology provided by the ZTE Corporation to control the distribution of basic goods and services based on political affiliation.
 He also noted that Venezuela constituted “a titanic struggle over the ideal of guaranteeing human rights,” and that “democratic countries across the world have to support this, and we support it in a bipartisan way in [the US] Congress.”

 The final segment of the event consisted of a question and answer session with all panelists.
 In response to a question posed about the future of the economy in Venezuela, Carlos Vecchio discussed the importance of stabilizing the oil sector in a transparent way.
 He said, “We believe in an open market, an open economy, we believe in the private sector, we believe in the national and international sectors.”
 He also touched on the Guaidó administration’s proposed amnesty law to military officials who currently support the Maduro regime, reiterating that exceptions will be made for officers who commit crimes against humanity, including those who have murdered protestors in the most recent gatherings.

 In response to a question on efforts by the interim government to freeze Venezuelan assets abroad, Carlos Vecchio stressed that the focus has been on preserving the assets of the Venezuelan people.
-He further noted that the interim government is focused on ensuring that the process of assuming control over the country’s assets is orderly and transparent, and conducted within a legal framework.
-Vecchio also emphasized that this process would take time and underscored that the conditions in which the interim government receives the assets is key, as is the way it manages them.
+He further stressed that the interim government is focused on ensuring that the process of assuming control over the country’s assets is orderly and transparent, and conducted within a legal framework.
+He further stressed that this process would take time and underscored that the conditions in which the interim government receives the assets is key, as is the way it manages them.

 Julio Borges reiterated the interim government’s focus on addressing the humanitarian situation in Venezuela and called for the continued support of the international community in ensuring that the humanitarian aid reaches the Venezuelan people.
 He stressed “this is a matter of human dignity and human help,” and called for the international community to join the interim government in the fight for human health and human dignity in Venezuela.